-- (2) Security often a major issue with software systems: - (a) Transmission of information over a network (e.g. the use of encryption; https vs http) - (b) But also handling information stored by the system (c.f. the TJ Maxx security breach of November, 2006) - (3) Reliability often measured in terms of mean time between failures (MTBF) - where "failure" is not limited to a system crash, but includes anything which interferes with a user getting work done. - (4) Recovery time after a failure e.g. if a failure typically necessitates at system reboot that takes 10 minutes, then the recovery time is 10 minutes. - (5) Availability a related issue.
+- (2) Security often a major issue with software systems: - (a) Transmission of information over a network (e.g. the use of encryption; https vs http) - (b) Break-ins to databases (e,g, theft of credit card numbers stored in databases is a recurring problem) - (3) Reliability often measured in terms of mean time between failures (MTBF) where "failure" is not limited to a system crash, but includes anything which interferes with a user getting work done. - (4) Recovery time after a failure e.g. if a failure typically necessitates at system reboot that takes 10 minutes, then the recovery time is 10 minutes. - (5) Availability a related issue.
 It is measured in terms of the percentage of the time a system is available for use, after recovering from failures and anything else that makes the system unavailable.